 This guitar actually has a story!
 When I joined Mydukkan, it was in our private stock.
 I don’t remember the exact reason why it had been there, but as far as I recall, it was due to a customer who gave up his purchase.
 For this reason, we had many chances to test the instrument.
 But until we were able to record a full review for our YouTube channel, no one bought this beautiful guitar.

 A week later we released the video, we received an order and I was so happy that I added some value to the sale 🙂

 Fender Road Worn Player Stratocaster is a fantastic instrument featuring all classic Strat goodness with Texas Special pickups, at this price range and made in Mexico!!!

-One of the best thing about this guitar apart from its Texas Special pickup set is its no finish maple neck and fingerboard.
+One of the best things about this guitar apart from its Texas Special pickup set is its no-finish maple neck and fingerboard.
 I can easily claim that it was one of the best guitar necks I had ever played among Strat design guitars!

 This particular guitar that I demoed was made in 2010 so you can easily guess why it’s not available anymore.
 As far as I remember, the price was around €1000.

 Before I provide you with some technical details and what I think about this instrument, I would like to share the video that helped sell this instrument.

 Fender Road Worn Player Stratocaster review video (no talking)